bed233/Final-Year-Project/Diary.md

 Have begun focusing on my Final Report and adding/planning any headings that May of been missing since Interim.
 Have also started reviewing my interim report to find which sections that need to be updated/rewritten.
 Have begun looking into and implmenting Espresso Testing for my android app.

 ## 11/03/2023
-For a reason unknown to me, Espresso Testing seems to break my entire app and cause it to fail whilst compiling due to a mismatch of kotlin versions.
+For a reason unknown to me, Espresso Testing seems to break my entire app and cause it to fail whilst compiling due to mismatch of kotlin versions.
 I have been unable to find a solution to this issue both using my own knowledge and online so have resorted to manual testing of my app.
 I have however used Firebase Test lab in order to test whether the app runs correctly on a number of Android OS versions ranging from API 21-33.

+## 12/03/2023 - 15/03/2023
+Have been fully focusing on my report.